myriacat/myriacat/README.md

 - processing of "hidden bins" in logview, no missing data
 - smart buttons replace options and setting-screens, no invalid parameters possible
 - single volume control for the whole signaltrain
-- every setting is seamlessly changed on-the-fly
+- every setting is seamlessly changeable on-the-fly
 - direct hardware access for 24bit, 192kHz stereo audio soundcards
 </details><br>